 After you have collected the sap from maple trees, the next step is boiling it down to create maple syrup.

-See also How to cook biscuits on a blackstone griddle
+See also How long to cook steak on cast iron grill pan

 To begin, transfer the sap into a large pot or pan.
 It’s important to use a pot that can comfortably hold the amount of sap you have collected, as it will reduce in volume during the boiling process.